electrickery/pd-lua/README.md

 NOTE by fjkraan: This is a fork of aggraef's pdlua, with a pd-lib-builder build system for Deken distribution.
-Other minor edits are expected to make the library behave betetr in a Vanilla/Deken environment.
+Other minor edits are expected to make the library behave better in a Vanilla-Pd/Deken environment.
 The chapters from 'Compilation Instructions' on are obsolete.
 The origin for this fork is: https://github.com/electrickery/pd-lua